Awesomedonut/React.NET/README.md

 ## About this solution

+This is a lightweight solution that allows for React comonents to be reused in ABP MVC/Razor pages.

+This is accomplished by using a dynamic router system for React components; there is a component registry system that new React components must be added to.
+Once registered, the system can take the the React bundles at runtime, and inject them into the .NET frontend using the exention methods.

 This is a layered startup solution based on [Domain Driven Design (DDD)](https://abp.io/docs/latest/framework/architecture/domain-driven-design) practises.
 All the fundamental ABP modules are already installed.
 Check the [Application Startup Template](https://abp.io/docs/latest/solution-templates/layered-web-application) documentation for more info.

 ### Pre-requirements